-Hopefully, you can figure out what it does, but this required video will help you.
-The 9 minute video is at http://youtu.be/oGwmUBQMy3o and I use the above script with three Sprites and one costume.
-The video titled 3 Cats Race Up the Screen shows a race that leads us to exercise 3.2.
+HW 3.17 Hopefully, you can figure out what it does, but this required 9 minute video at http://youtu.be/oGwmUBQMy3o should help you.
+I use the above script with three Sprites and one costume.
+The video is titled and shows a race that leads us to exercise 3.2.
+Note the use of Y POSITION above.